 TGbe editor: Please update the contents of this subclause including updating figures 35-8 & 35-9 as shown below:

-[10313]A non-AP MLD is expected to gather information about an AP MLD and each affiliated AP that it interested inbefore initiating a multi-link setup with the AP MLD.
-The non-AP MLD can use one or a combination of the following methods to gather this information:
+[10313]A non-AP MLD is expected to discover an AP MLD and affiliated AP(s) of interest before initiating a multi-link setup with the AP MLD.
+The non-AP MLD can use one or a combination of the following methods for discovering the AP MLD and affiliated AP(s) of interest:

-Through each of its affiliated STAs, perform passive scanning by following the procedure defined in 11.1.4.2 (Passive scanning) or active scanning by following the procedure defined in 11.1.4.3 (Active scanning and probing procedures).
+Through each of its affiliated STA(s), perform passive scanning by following the procedure defined in 11.1.4.2 (Passive scanning) or active scanning by following the procedure defined in 11.1.4.3 (Active scanning and probing procedures).

-Through one of its affiliated STAs, transmit a Multi-Link probe request on any link that the AP MLD is operating on, with the frame addressed to the affiliated AP operating on that link, to obtain complete information about the AP MLD and its affiliated AP(s) by following the procedure defined in 35.3.4.2 (Use of Multi-Link probe request and response).
+Through one of its affiliated STA, transmit a Multi-Link probe request on any link that the AP MLD is operating on, with the frame addressed to the affiliated AP operating on that link, to obtain information about the AP MLD and its affiliated AP(s) by following the procedure defined in 35.3.4.2 (Use of Multi-Link probe request and response).

 The combination that the non-AP MLD selects to gather information is implementation dependent and can be based on criteria such as power consumption, single radio operation, reachability, etc. The non-AP MLD follows all the probing rules for the channel the Probe Request frame is sent on in the context of active scanning.
 For example, when performing active scanning on 6 GHz channels, it follows the rules specified in 26.17.2.3.3 (Non-AP STA scanning behavior).

-[13630]NOTE 1—A non-AP MLD can discover basic information of an AP MLD or that of an AP affiliated via other means such as BSS transition management (see 35.3.25 (BSS transition management for MLDs)).
-The frame exchange for gathering complete information of the AP MLD and its affiliated one or more APs, and for performing multi-link setup with the AP MLD will be the same as that described in this clause.
+[13630]NOTE 1—A non-AP MLD can discover basic information of an AP MLD or that of an AP affiliated with an AP MLD via other means such as BSS transition management (see 35.3.25 (BSS transition management for MLDs)).
+The frame exchange for gathering information of the AP MLD and its affiliated one or more APs, and for performing multi-link setup with the AP MLD will be the same as that described in this clause.

-Figure 35-8 (Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]the channel does not correspond to a nontransmitted BSSID) shows a possible frame exchange sequence performed, during discovery, between a STA affiliated with a non-AP MLD and an AP that does not correspond to a nontransmitted BSSID and is affiliated with an AP MLD.
+Figure 35-8 (Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]on the channel does not correspond to a nontransmitted BSSID) shows a possible frame exchange sequence performed, during discovery, between a STA affiliated with a non-AP MLD and an AP that does not correspond to a nontransmitted BSSID and is affiliated with an AP MLD.

-[13359, 12343]Figure 35-8—Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994] the channel does not correspond to a nontransmitted BSSID
+[13359, 12343]Figure 35-8—Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]on the channel does not correspond to a nontransmitted BSSID

-Figure 35-9 (Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]the channel corresponds to a nontransmitted BSSID) shows possible frame exchange sequences that are performed, during MLO discovery and multi-link setup, between a STA affiliated with a non-AP MLD and an AP affiliated with an AP MLD, that corresponds to a nontransmitted BSSID in a multiple BSSID set.
+Figure 35-9 (Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]on the channel corresponds to a nontransmitted BSSID) shows possible frame exchange sequences that are performed, during MLO discovery and multi-link setup, between a STA affiliated with a non-AP MLD and an AP affiliated with an AP MLD, that corresponds to a nontransmitted BSSID in a multiple BSSID set.

-[13359, 12343, 13358]Figure 35-9—Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]the channel corresponds to a nontransmitted BSSID
+[13359, 12343, 13358]Figure 35-9—Possible frame exchange sequences during MLO discovery and multi-link setup when the AP operating [12994]on the channel corresponds to a nontransmitted BSSID

 NOTE 2—An AP corresponding to the transmitted BSSID sends a Multi-Link probe response in response to a Multi-Link probe request directed to a nontransmitted BSSID in the multiple BSSID set (see 35.3.4.2 (Use of Multi-Link probe request and response)).